whitespur/MIQ-RASA-Package/rasa_nlu/docs/components.rst

             - ``similarity_type`` sets the type of the similarity, it should be either ``cosine`` or ``inner``;
             - ``num_neg`` sets the number of incorrect intent labels, the algorithm will minimize their similarity to the user input during training;
             - ``use_max_sim_neg`` if ``true`` the algorithm only minimizes maximum similarity over incorrect intent labels;
-            - ``random_seed`` (None or int) An integer sets the random seed for numpy and tensorflow, so that the random initialisation is always the same and produces the same training result
         - regularization:
             - ``C2`` sets the scale of L2 regularization
             - ``C_emb`` sets the scale of how important is to minimize the maximum similarity between embeddings of different intent labels;